andrijko13/vkMusic/README.md

 while the user is offline.
 The user can listen to friend's music, suggestions based on previous playback, as well as sync with their VK media library.

 ## Fair Use
-TThis software is intended to be used for educational purposes.
+This software is intended to be used for educational purposes.
 Feel free to copy, modify, and redistribute the software as long as credit is given to the various contributors.
 Since this software is intended to demonstrate an example of the VK iOS API usage, no contributors may be liable for any damages or any copyright infringements that might occur due to downloads of copyrighted content.
 In jurisdictions where it's legal to download music for personal use, this project may be built as a comlete piece